Barney Bentall Biography (Wikipedia)

 In 2009, Bentall joined Shari Ulrich and Tom Taylor to release the album "Live" at Cates Hill.

 Bentall teamed up with Ulrich again in 2010 to form The High Bar Gang, a bluegrass-styled band.
-The band features Angela Harris and Wendy Bird for vocal harmony along with Rob Becker, Colin Nairne, and Eric Reed.
+The band features Shari Ulrich, Kirby Barber and Wendy Bird for vocal harmony along with Rob Becker, Colin Nairne, and David Barber.